<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 When the system faces situations where shedding workloads is not possible, developers can use time-shifting workloads.
 This method allows for asynchronous processing by decoupling the generation of a request from its processing.

 Developers can use message queueing tools like Apache Kafka or Google Cloud Pub/Sub to buffer data in asynchronous processing.
-However, developers have to keep in mind the scope of transactions, especially when spanning multiple services.
+However, developers must consider the scope of transactions, especially when spanning multiple services.

 Reducing the Quality of Service

-When shedding or time-shifting workloads is not desirable, but reducing the load on the system is necessary, developers may opt to lower the quality of service temporarily.
+When shedding or time-shifting workloads is not desirable but reducing the load on the system is necessary, developers may opt to temporarily lower the quality of service.
 For instance, one can limit available features or switch to approximate database queries instead of deterministic ones.
 This approach ensures that all requests are serviced, avoiding the need for time delays associated with time-shifting.

 Adding More Capacity